dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 This is analogous to `stderr`.

 #### exit_code
-Hereby must you give the expected exit code of the program for the testcase.
+Used to provide the expected exit code of the program for the testcase.
 This must be an integer.

 ## Configuration options